 The term “University” means St. John’s University.

-The term “student” includes all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate or professional studies.
-The term “student” also includes persons who are enrolled at the University but are on an authorized leave of absence, and persons who have accepted an offer of admission to the University.
+The term “student” includes all persons taking courses at the University, either full-time or part-time, pursuing undergraduate, graduate, or professional studies.
+The term “student” also includes persons who are enrolled at the University but are on an authorized leave of absence, persons who are between periods of enrollment, and persons who have accepted an offer of admission to the University.

-The term “member of the University community” includes any person who is a student, faculty member, University official, employee of a University vendor or any other person employed by the University.
+The term “member of the University community” includes any person who is a student, faculty member, University official, or employee of a University vendor.

-The term “Student Conduct Administrator” means a member of the University community authorized on a case-by-case basis by the Senior Student Affairs Officer to impose sanctions on any student(s) found to have violated the Student Code of Conduct.
+The term “Student Conduct Administrator” means a member of the University community authorized on a case-by-case basis to adjudicate alleged violations of the Student Code of Conduct and to impose sanctions on any student(s) found to have violated the Student Code of Conduct.

 The term “complainant” means any person who alleges that a student violated a University rule, regulation or policy.
 The University may also be a complainant.